code128/rgoldberg/README.md

 # Features to think about adding
 - Another guesser based on a quantum processor
 - Some kind of analytics process to count and display some statistics of usage
+- Retry without the window.alert() when starting fails (probably related to cold starts on Cloud Functions)

 # Products to think about integrating